Wanna see something cool? Check out Angular Spotify 🎧

 Read more

-— Freeze screen in Chrome debugger / DevTools panel for inspect element that will disappear on hover/click
+— Freeze screen in Chrome Debugger / DevTools for inspecting elements that disappear on hover/click (using setTimeout and Emulate a focused page)

 — Angular render recursive view using *ngFor and ng-template